verlok/verlok.github.io/_posts/2015-04-20-lazy-load-responsive-images-srcset.md

 - development, libraries
 tags: [srcset, responsive images, lazy load]
 ---
-Is it possible to have **lazy loading** on **responsive images** today to have our images adapt to users screens and keep our website fast?
-YES.
-In this article, we'll see what markup we need to write and which Javascript libraries we're gonna need to do that.
+It's now possible (yes, today!) to have **lazy loading** on **responsive images** to make our images to adapt to users screens _and_ keep our website fast.
+YAY! \o/ In this article, we'll see what markup we need to write and which Javascript libraries we're gonna need to do that.

 ## Responsive lazy what?